rontarrant/gtkDcoding/docs/_posts/2020-03-23-0105-dlang-ui-snippets-i.md

 } // this()
 ```

-The `version()` function, if you hadn't guessed, is *D*'s way of finding out which OS it's running on.

-Our replacement for `getInstance()`—because we really don't care about the address of the *Singleton* as long as it does its job—looks like this:
+Our replacement getter looks like this:

 ```d
 string getOS()